Find the best heat sink design for your application using generative design and AI

 Webinar: Optimal cooling solutions & choosing the right heat sink

-Find out how to improve thermal performance and simplify design by using generative design and off-the-shelf heat sinks.
+Boost thermal performance and simplify design with generative design and off-the-shelf heat sinks.
+In our on-demand webinar, you'll learn:

 Heat sinks are used to cool electronic components by dissipating heat away from them.
 To design an optimal heat sink, key factors such as maximizing heat transfer efficiency and minimizing ambient air temperature should be considered before constructing the heat sink.